SPECIALISTS IN MOT & SERVICING ALL MAKES AND MODELS

 - Identify and repair any wiring faults including ECU issues to the ABS module or system.

-- Diagnostics computers to suit all make and model vehicle to diagnose in depth and mobile braking problems.
+- Diagnostics computers to suit all make and model vehicles to diagnose in-depth and mobile braking problems.

 BRAKES & MOT TEST

 Your braking system forms part of the standard MOT statutory inspection and any failure will lead to a vehicle MOT failure.
 In addition, visual checks of your braking system and any concerns will be noted during an MOT inspection and may either be passed, advised or require replacement.

 We are also proud to be part of the Good Garage Scheme where are currently have the highest number of feedback in the Basingstoke area.
 Testament to the impression that we make on our customers when they visit out facility and the treatment the received from our staff.

 Handy to have a garage that doesn’t mess around and is honest, 100% recommend.

 Been using this place for all my car work for the last 3 years.
 They’ve always been super helpful and cheerful.
 Ive never been overcharged and all work has always been done to a really good quality.

 Been using this place for all my car work for the last 3 years.
 They’ve always been super helpful and cheerful.
 I’ve never been overcharged and all work has always been done to a really good quality.